bsilvaaar/bsilvaaar/README.md

 - 👋 Hi, I’m @bsilvaaar
 - 👀 I’m interested in to learn how to code
-- 🌱 I’m currently learning everything about code
+- 🌱 I’m currently learning data Analyse
-- 📫 How to reach me bsr31052004@gmail.com
+,

 <!---
 bsilvaaar/bsilvaaar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.